 - Chocolate: This might be a difficult one for those of you with a sweet tooth, but unfortunately, all types of chocolate need to be cut from your diet as they also contain caffeine.

 - Carbonated Beverages: Both the caffeine and the carbonation in those fizzy drinks won’t do your bladder any favors.
 Carbonated drinks have been shown to worsen incontinence symptoms, so it’s best to avoid them as much as possible.

 A healthy, well-balanced diet is key to treating and managing urinary incontinence.
-To manage incontinence, it is important to make sure you get the right balance of fluids every day; cutting back on the amount of water you drink to try to manage your incontinence can lead to dehydration, kidney stones and can worsen your symptoms.
+To manage incontinence, it is important to make sure you get the right balance of fluids every day; cutting back on the amount of water you drink to try to manage your incontinence can lead to dehydration, and kidney stones and can worsen your symptoms.

 As you get your incontinence caused by diet under control, Men’s Liberty can help!
-Our alternative to a typical external catheter is discreet and comfortable, and will eliminate your need for diapers or pads to manage your symptoms.
+Our alternative to a typical external catheter is discreet and comfortable and will eliminate your need for diapers or pads to manage your symptoms.

 Fill out the form to the right or read more about the Men’s Liberty difference today!